MEET THE BOKY MAMIKO VOLUNTEERS - SUMMER 2018

 My name is MARIANA ESCOBAR and I recently left my home country, Colombia, to study Sociology at the University of Paris, Sorbonne.

 I was born in a country with a vaste history of cultural fusions, and this made me passionate about the world's diversity.
-I believe the experience in Djangoa will make my perspective of the world grow even larger.
-Sharing my culture with Djangoa's community and becoming part of it, will be the greatest part of this project.
+I believe the experience in Djangoa made my perspective of the world grow even larger.
+Sharing my culture with Djangoa's community and becoming part of it, was the greatest part of this project.

 My name is MARINE HERMES and I study International Relations in the U.K..
 I chose to participate in the Boky Mamiko project because I am passionate about providing quality education to all, and wanted to contribute to this amazing project with my language skills!